IvanLudvig/IvanLudvig.github.io/travel/_posts/2024-02-26-rota-vicentina.md

     </div>
     <p class="image-label"></p>
 </center>
 As darkness fell, I went for a walk.
-I admired the clear starry sky and recalled constellations, listening to the ocean and contemplating how I ended up here, all alone.
+I admired the clear starry sky and recalled constellations, listening to the ocean and contemplating how I ended up here, all by myself.
 <center>
     <img src="/assets/img/rota-vicentina/38.jpg" style="width: 60%;" />
     <p class="image-label"></p>